-Access 2010 adds a browser-based Access web model that allows users to collaborate on data in the form of SharePoint lists and stored locally on a SharePoint deployment or in the cloud through an Office 365 subscription that includes sites.
-Access 2013 expands the web model by introducing the Access Web App, which allows users to create browser-based database applications using pre-designed templates or from scratch.
+Access 2010 added a browser-based Access web model that allows users to collaborate on data in the form of SharePoint lists and stored locally on a SharePoint deployment or in the cloud through a Microsoft 365 (formerly Office 365) subscription that includes sites.
+Access 2013 expanded the web model by introducing the Access Web App, which allows users to create browser-based database applications using pre-designed templates or from scratch.
 You can publish Access app databases to a SharePoint 2013 site as a SharePoint App, storing the data on a back-end SQL Server.
 Adding a SQL Server backend provides a modern data platform with high performance, advanced data integrity, and easy manageability.

 With desktop Access 2010 and later, users have the ability to work in a hybrid environment that supports both Access desktop and the Access web model.
-Enhancements introduced with Access 2013, Access 2016 and Office 365 Access have focused on improving the SharePoint web solution and offering advanced cloud services.
+Enhancements introduced with Access 2016, Access 2019 and Microsoft 365 Access have focused on improving the SharePoint web solution and offering advanced cloud services.
 Licenses for Access are available on a perpetual or, for cloud versions, subscription basis.

 A number of factors have discouraged some businesses from migrating to the latest versions of Access or to the Access web model.
 Although Access desktop is underpowered by today's standards for performance, the feature set of Access desktop is far richer and more versatile than the SharePoint-centric web model.
 For example, Access desktop permits linking to external data rather than just read-only SharePoint lists, supports Visual Basic for Applications (VBA), permits action and crosstab queries, allows you virtually unlimited flexibility in formatting a report, and can generate complex reports that consolidate multiple databases.
 In addition, many small companies continue to depend on custom line-of-business applications built on older versions of Access that use features and compatibilities no longer supported in current releases of Access desktop.
 For example, support for pivot tables, pivot charts, Access Data Projects (ADPs), and source code control have been discontinued.
 Because a substantial portion of the small businesses who rely on legacy versions of Access lack an internal IT staff and in many cases have lost contact with the original developer of their custom application, the process of making even minor application updates can be challenging and migrating to the latest version of Access or to the Access web model can be virtually impossible without the help of an experienced consultant.